volltin/vpack/README.md

 Now run your script and you will see the following output:
 ```
 $ python examples/sigview_example.py
-(vpack): sigview enabled.
+(vpack): Sigview enabled.
 Press ^C to see the current frame.
 Press ^C again to exit.
 1
 2
 1